spencekarl/weather/README.md

-== README
+# Weather

-A one-page Ruby on Rails web app to display current location weather overlayed onto a photo of the current location
+A one-page app that display's weather at user's location overlayed onto a full screen photo of the user's city.

--Gets current geolocation from Geocoder Ruby Gem

--Uses location to retrieve weather data from the Forecast.io API

--Uses location to retrieve a location photo from the Flickr API

--Displays weather on top of a fullscreen photo.
+## Implementation
+-Gets user location data from an ip lookup service -Uses location data with Forecast.io API to get weather data -Uses location data with Flickr API to get photo from location -Displays weather data overlayed onto location photo